What is your Sodium to Potassium ratio? Most people worry more about their cholesterol level but this ratio is your life

-There is so many health issues linked to your Na/K. Knowing what the symptoms of a high Na-K ratio are and how to correct the problem naturally with hair analysis can be life-changing!
+There is so many health issues linked to your Na/K. Knowing what the symptoms of a high or low Na-K ratio are and how to correct the problem naturally with hair analysis can be life-changing!
+The perfect ratio is 2.50 or 25ppm Sodium to 10ppm Potassium.

-Sodium-Potassium Balance Importance – Na to K Balance
+Sodium-Potassium Balance Importance or Na to K Balance

-Electrolytes laced sports drinks re-hydrate you quickly, and you’ll find the sodium, potassium, and magnesium added into the products provide those nutrients.
+Electrolyte laced sports drinks re-hydrate you quickly, and you’ll find the sodium, potassium, and magnesium added into the products provide those nutrients.
 When we exercise excessively and sweat a lot we lose our cellular storage of electrolytes that are essential to staying alive.

 Your doctor may have talked to you about your electrolytes, sodium, and potassium, but may not have explained why they are so important.
 They may have told you to decrease your sodium intake or your salt intake, and increase your potassium by taking supplements, eating bananas or apricots, or adjusting it with medication.

 What is the Na-K Ratio?

 The sodium-potassium ratio is a measure of those two specific electrolytes in your body and how they affect various biological functions.
-Some of these functions include cell permeability, stress and hormones, and illness and recovery.
+Some of these functions include cell permeability, stress and hormones, inflammatory markers, underlying illness and how well you will recover.
 If one or the other electrolyte becomes too high or low, it could result in severe illness or even death.

 Your hair mineral analysis is imperative for you to know what your body is doing and how you can correct potential problems.
 It tells you how your body is behaving and can give you a warning of an issue long before the doctor does.